ronaldoussoren/pyobjc/docs/core/serializing.rst

 -----------------------------------

-PyObjC implements the NSCoding protocol for any Python object that can be serialized using :mod:`pickle`.
+PyObjC implements the NSCoding protocol for any Python object that can be serialized using :mod:`pickle` (without out of band buffers).
 During serialization and deserialization PyObjC will use the same hooks and mechanisms as the :mod:`pickle` module.

 Archiving instances of :class:`int`, :class:`float`, :class:`str`
 (:class:`unicode` in Python 2), :class:`bytes` (Python 3 only),